Squirrel and Hedgehog: Controversy

-There is speculation among overseas critics that the squirrels and hedgehogs are the North Koreans, the mice are the South Koreans, the bear as the Soviets, the weasels are the Japanese, and the wolves are the Americans, which are argued to coincide with metaphorical interpretations of the country's geopolitical environment.
+There is speculation among overseas critics that the squirrels and hedgehogs are the North Koreans, the mice are the South Koreans, the bear is the Soviets, the weasels are the Japanese, the wolves are the Americans and the foxes are United States working class and minorities, which are argued to coincide with metaphorical interpretations of the country's geopolitical environment.
 But, this allegorical interpretation is never revealed in the series, and staff at the SEK Studio claimed that this allegorical interpretation is not true.
 They repeatedly alleged that this animation was created to teach love, friendship, and patriotism to children.
-However, Choi Sung-guk, a North Korean defector animator who worked at SEK Studio for several years, said that "weasels, mice, and wolves symbolize foreign invaders (imperialists)."
+However, Choi Sung-guk, a North Korean defector who worked at SEK Studio as an animator for several years, said that "weasels, mice, and wolves symbolize foreign invaders (imperialists)."

 Jajusibo, South Korea's leading far-left and pro-North Korea media outlet, ran a column criticizing Westerners' allegorical interpretations of the show.
 Citing interviews with SEK staff, they pointed out that such political speculation about the show was "exaggerated by Westerners".
-One Yanbian Korean-Chinese netizen said, "I have loved this show since I was a child, but I never thought that such an allegorical interpretation exists in the show.".
+One Yanbian Korean-Chinese netizen said, "I have loved this show since I was a child, but I never thought that such an allegorical interpretation exists in the show."

-Meanwhile, Chosun Ilbo, a conservative South Korean media outlet, criticized the show for being very violent, brutal, and blatantly allegorical propaganda.
+Meanwhile, The Chosun Ilbo, a conservative South Korean media outlet, criticized the show for being very violent, brutal, and blatantly allegorical propaganda.

 Merchandise

-There are no known official records of merchandise, but brands of toothpaste and backpacks depicting the main characters have been sold in North Korean stores.
+There are no known official records of merchandise, but brands of toothpaste and backpacks depicting the main characters have been sold in North Korean stores, along with toy guns and figurines.
 There are also several statues in children's parks that are located in Pyongyang.

+A few Squirrel and Hedgehog video games are known to exist such as the 2018 mobile game Brave Scouts (용감한 정찰병), which is described as a 3D shooter starring a squirrel and a hedgehog carrying out missions in the Weasel Den.
+Two unnamed arcade shooters have also been documented: both games have the player shoot weasels and mice, with at least one of them using a rifle as controller, and the other one featuring the heroes of the television series in the HUD.

 Manhwa

-Alongside the television show, a North Korean manhwa was released.
+Alongside the television show, a manhwa called Brave Hedgehog (용감한 고슴도치) was released in 1991.
+The story follows Detective Hedgehog who searches for an infiltrator from Manure Mountain in Flower Hill.
 There were several key differences between it and the television series, such as the character "Lt.
 Fox Vixen" originally being depicted as male.
-It's unknown why this change occurred, but it could be to acknowledge that the United States Armed Forces had allowed women to fight alongside male soldiers.
+It is unknown why this change occurred, but it could be to acknowledge that the United States Armed Forces had allowed women to fight alongside male soldiers.
+A second issue of Brave Hedgehog was published the following year of 1992.